 Sometimes the shaping of the nose requires repositioning the bones.
 And the breathing can also be improved at the same surgery by straightening the septum.
 A small nasal splint is placed on the nose after surgery for a week.

-Often the chin is small and you can improve the profile with a chin implant at the same time of the rhinoplasty.
-For more information call 239-348-4357.
+Often the chin is small and you can improve the profile with a chin implant at the same time as the rhinoplasty.
+For more information call 239-316-1689.

 The best candidates for rhinoplasty: